 Experts who wish to be considered for assignments for the programmes mentioned below have to register in the European Commission central expert database.
 Experts will access the Registration Service from two different locations, as follows:

-- Experts wishing to take part in Research programmes will access the service from the Participant Portal .
+- Experts wishing to take part in Research programmes (Horizon 2020), COSME (Competitiveness for Small and Medium-sized Enterprises) or CEF (Connecting Europe Facility) programmes will access the service from the Participant Portal .

 - Experts wishing to take part in Education, Audiovisual and Culture programmes will access the Registration Service from the Education, Audiovisual & Culture Executive Agency page on Europa .

 Registering as a Research, COSME or CEF programme expert: